20000607-lxc/BERT-NER-Pytorch-master/README.md

 ### transformers

 1.I use transformers 4.6.0  which is in `models.transformers_master `

-2.The transfomers used in the original project is still in `models.transformers` but it is the lower version and using it causes many bugs.
+2.The transformers used in the original project is still in `models.transformers` but it is the lower version and using it causes bugs.

 ### requirement